Second Tokenization Workshop (TokShop)

 Tokenization–the process of converting raw data into discrete units for model input and output–has emerged as a critical component across machine learning domains.
 Originally central to natural language processing (NLP), tokenization is now equally essential in multimodal learning, computer vision, speech processing, and other areas.
 Recent research has shown that tokenization strategies significantly impact model utility, efficiency, and generalization, sparking a surge of interest in this foundational topic.

-The Tokenization Workshop (TokShop) at ICML aims to bring together researchers and practitioners from all corners of machine learning to explore tokenization in its broadest sense.
+The Second Tokenization Workshop (TokShop) at COLM 2026 aims to bring together researchers and practitioners from all corners of machine learning to explore tokenization in its broadest sense.
 We will discuss innovations, challenges, and future directions for tokenization across diverse data types and modalities.
 Topics of interest include:

 By broadening the scope of tokenization research beyond language, this workshop seeks to foster cross-disciplinary dialogue and inspire new advances at the intersection of representation learning, data efficiency, and model design.